steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/10_Set_up_alert_notifications/README.md

 - Create a new profile named : `carts dev`
 - In the <b>Define management zone filter for profile</b> select `ns:dev`
 - The dev team environment have their apps running under tests.
-  - The tests environment are not always up.
+  - The test environments are not always up.
   - So they're not concerned by availability.
   - Their concerns are performance, errors and resource utilization
 - So remove <b>Severity Rules</b> to only keep: